Andy-Bell/pythia/README.md

  - Faster than Ruby or Python
  - As it is built on Erlang, it is easy to spawn new processes to create multi-threaded process systems

 As well as Elixir, we also used:
  -  ESpec and Hound to test the code
  -  Phoenix Framework to build the query engine
  -  Ecto and Postgres to store the urls and the collected information

 ![Pythia&Delphi](web/static/assets/images/pythia&delphi.png)

-- Video to project presentation:
+- Video to project presentation (coming soon)
 - [Link to project presentation](https://docs.google.com/presentation/d/10LDF3dIhCKR54XAlErlkmO9t6Vwak3I8doAshWGfozQ/edit#slide=id.g158daf373d_0_41)

 #### Delphi

 ##### How to set up
 ```
-$ clone this repo locally
+$ clone the repo locally (https://github.com/Andy-Bell/delphi)
 $ cd delphi
 $ mix deps.get
 $ mix ecto.create && mix ecto.migrate
 ```

 Delphi includes 3 main parts: